dotnet/csharplang/spec/expressions.md

 return o as string; // OK, string is a reference type\
 }

-public T G&lt;T&gt;(object o) where T: Attribute {\
+public T G<T>(object o) where T: Attribute {\
 return o as T; // Ok, T has a class constraint\
 }

-public U H&lt;U&gt;(object o) {\
+public U H<U>(object o) {\
 return o as U; // Error, U is unconstrained\
 }\
 }

 the type parameter T of G is known to be a reference type, because it has the class constraint.
-The type parameter U of H is not however; hence the use of the as operator in H is disallowed. *end example*\]
+The type parameter U of H is not however; hence the use of the as operator in H is disallowed.

 ##  Logical operators